urbien/vortexhealing/README.md

 - those that can discover your strongest choice points
 -

-### Checkup
+### Initial Patient Checkup
 MG/UAP/MI protocol states that in the first session with the patient, healer needs to check for the most disruptive things in patient's system that need to be addressed before moving forward.
 I received many healing sessions from higher level students and referred a lot of people to to them, and it turns out this checkup is not typically done upfront.
-Yet, when I specifically asked for it, it turned out I had plenty of nasties in my system.
-It is highly beneficial to do for any students, and can be a good source of income for healers, if done systematically.
-So hear is the list:
+Yet, when I specifically asked for it, it turned out I had plenty of nasties in my system, clearing which made a world of difference for me.
+It is highly beneficial to do such checkup for any new students, and if this is done systematically, it can be a good source of income for healers.
+So let's build the list:
 - viruses and especially sub-clinical viruses
 - spot of non-existence
 - black hole(s)